Traffic Watch Viewer is a great tool you can use to review all logs of HTTP requests made to your WordPress site.

 - If a visitor's logged in or not

-- Whether the request was transgression or not
+- Whether the request was offense or not

 - Whether you want to exclude your current IP from the filtering or not